TaDavid7/mem_study/README.md

 A full-stack flashcard learning platform built with Next.js, React, Express, and MongoDB.
 This app lets users create, organize, and study flashcards grouped into folders.
 It includes a speedrun and multiplayer mode, using Socket.io for real-time gameplay across multiple players
-Currently the backend of the app is deployed on AWS EC2 and the frontend on Vercel.
-The backend currently has a CI/CD pipeline where any git commits automatically update the render of the app.
+Currently deployed on AWS EC2 with a NGINX to custom domain cardsapp.

 ---